-Members are always initialized to the default initializer for their type, which is usually 0 for integer types and NAN for floating point types.
-This eliminates an entire class of obscure problems that come from neglecting to initialize a member in one of the constructors.
-In the class definition, there can be a static initializer to be used instead of the default:
+Fields are by default initialized to the default initializer for their type (usually 0 for integer types and NAN for floating point types).
+If the field declaration has an optional Initializer that will be used instead of the default.

 '''

 class Abc

 {

-int a; // default initializer for a is 0
+// default initializer for a is 0

 long b = 7; // default initializer for b is 7

-float f; // default initializer for f is NAN
+// default initializer for f is NAN

 }

-'''
+The Initializer is evaluated at compile time.

-This static initialization is done before any constructors are called.
+This initialization is done before any constructors are called.

 Constructors are defined with a function name of this and having no return value:

-'''

 class Foo

 {

 this(int x) // declare constructor for Foo

-{ ...
+{

+. . .

 }

 this()

-{ ...
+{

+. . .

 }

 }

-'''

 Base class construction is done by calling the base class constructor by the name super:

-''' class A { this(int y) { } }
+class A { this(int y) { } }

 class B : A

 {

 int j;

 this()

 {

-...

 super(3); // call base constructor A.this(3)

-...
+. . .

 }

 }

 '''

-Constructors can also call other constructors for the same class in order to share common initializations (this is called delegating constructors):
+Constructors can call other constructors for the same class in order to share common initializations (this is called a delegating constructor):